 Counseling support services empowers our students to define and achieve their personal, social and educational goals.
 This is accomplished primarily through the following services: individual counseling, workshops, outreach services, support groups, and referrals.
 The major function of the Student Support office is to provide services, which support students as they pursue their academic goals and promote students’ academic and personal development.

-- Individual counseling sessions are available to assist the student with
+- Individual counseling sessions are available to assist the student with personal concerns, such as:

-- Physical abuse/domestic violence
+- physical violence/domestic violence

-- Loss and grief issues
+- grief and loss issues

 Intervention services are meant to provide support and guidance to assist the college administration, faculty, and staff with supporting student academic success.